Thetarto/ansible-php/README.md

 php_packages:
   - "php{{php_default_version_debian}}"
 ```
+The default version value is defined in the vars folder, based on the Debian version.

 Name of the webserver daemon used by PHP.
 For example, apache2, httpd, nginx...
 Needed.
 ```yaml
 php_webserver_daemon: "apache2"